nugglet/nugglet.github.io/_pages/about.md

 ## About Me

-Hello, I'm Miles (nugglet).
+Hello!
+I'm Miles (nugglet).
 Welcome to my personal blog, where I post about tech-related issues I am interested in.
 I graduated from college with a Bachelor's in Computer Science and Design, with a minor in Artificial Intelligence.
 I find modern technology fascinating, and I am always seeking out new knowledge in a wide variety of technological domains.
 My primary interests lie within Artificial Intelligence, with a particular focus in Computer Vision techologies.
 As an avid gamer, I am also greatly intrigued by graphics technology.

 In this blog, I hope to cover the following topics: